 See TRAC’s webpage, Condition Inspection Reports, for more information.

-When searching for pet-friendly housing, consider providing potential landlords with positive information about your pet.
+It can be challenging to find pet-friendly housing in BC, since landlords are allowed to restrict pets in rental properties.
+To inspire confidence in a potential landlord, provide positive information about your pet as part of your rental application.
 Do you have pet references?
-Information about the breed?
-Certificates from a Training Academy?
-Try to show that you are a responsible pet owner, and that your pet has a history of being non-destructive, reasonably quiet, and friendly to neighbours.
+Positive information about the breed?
+Certificates from a training program?
+The goal is to show that your pet has a positive history of being non-destructive, reasonably quiet, and friendly to neighbours.

 - Waiver of materiality of no pets clause